Stockton assistant coach Bob Hutchings dies after a basketball life that took him around the world

 Hutchings grew up in Millville, working on his basketball technique by shooting tennis balls into empty Hawaiian Punch cans.
 He graduated in 1969 from Millville High School, where as a junior point guard nicknamed “Hondo” he had co-captained a team that won 26 games and the South Jersey Group IV championship.

-Ed Solomon, who coached and taught Hutchings at Millville, described him as a winner.
+Ed Salmon, who coached and taught Hutchings at Millville, described him as a winner.

 "The kids would all listen to him," Salmon said.
 "He just wanted to win and dedicated himself to winning.
 He was the leader of the pack.
 If you followed Hutch, you were going to win."